 🗡️ Master Yi: Wuju Bladesman (Aggression + Efficiency)

-Master Yi hits hard and doesn’t slow down.
-Like Annie, he’s aggressive, but Yi’s deck leans more into single powerful units and efficient attacks rather than spell chains.
-He rewards players who can identify when to commit and when to hold back.
+Master Yi hits hard and does not slow down.
+Like Annie he is aggressive, but Yi’s deck leans into single powerful units and efficient attacks rather than spell chains.
+He rewards players who can read when to commit and when to hold back.

 The 24 Exclusive Cards: What Are They and Do They Matter?

-This is one of the most important things to understand about Proving Grounds before you buy.
+This is one of the most important things to understand before buying, and it is something a lot of guides skip over.

 The 24 exclusive cards are unique to this box set.
-They do not appear in Origins booster packs, and they cannot be opened in booster displays.
-Each deck contains 6 of these exclusives (the Champion card itself plus 5 supporting cards built specifically for teaching and for the Proving Grounds gameplay experience).
+They do not appear in Origins booster packs and cannot be opened in booster displays.
+Each deck contains 6 exclusives: the Champion Legend card plus 5 supporting cards built for the Proving Grounds gameplay experience.

-- The Proving Grounds versions of Annie, Lux, Garen, and Master Yi are different cards from any versions that appear in Origins boosters.
-If you want the Champion cards specifically from this set, this box is the only way to get them.
+- The Proving Grounds versions of Annie, Lux, Garen, and Master Yi are different cards from any versions in Origins boosters.
+This box is the only place to get them.

-- The exclusive support cards are primarily designed for learning and casual play.
-They are legal for casual play and informal games, though you should check current Riftbound organised play rules if you plan to use them competitively.
+- The exclusive support cards are legal for casual play.
+Check current Riftbound organised play rules if you plan to use them competitively.

-PriceCharting currently tracks all 24 Proving Grounds exclusive cards individually if you want to check their secondary market values.
+PriceCharting tracks all 24 Proving Grounds exclusive cards individually if you want to check secondary market values.

 Do You Need One Copy or Two?

-Heads up: If your main goal is to move into competitive play, the next step after Proving Grounds isn’t a second copy of Proving Grounds.
-It’s the Origins Champion Decks (Jinx, Viktor, or Lee Sin) and booster packs.
+Heads up: If your main goal is competitive play, the next step after Proving Grounds is the Origins Champion Decks (Jinx, Viktor, or Lee Sin) and booster packs, not a second copy of Proving Grounds.
 Those products connect directly to the competitive card pool.

 Where to Buy Riftbound Proving Grounds

-eBay UK currently has multiple listings for Proving Grounds from third-party sellers, including some at or near RRP.
-Worth checking if other routes are out of stock.
-Be cautious of listings marked as the Chinese-language edition – confirm English language before buying.
+eBay UK has listings from third-party sellers.
+Be cautious of listings marked as the Chinese-language edition, confirm English language (UVSRB01PG01 for original print, UVSRB01PG02 for reprint) before buying.

 Cardmarket (cardmarket.com) is Europe’s largest trading card marketplace and stocks Proving Grounds from verified European sellers.
-A solid option for UK buyers who want to avoid international shipping costs.
+A solid option for UK buyers.

 Not sure whether Proving Grounds is the right starting point for you?
 See our guide to which Riftbound deck to buy first for a full breakdown by player type.